prog76/rvp-boundary-demo/README.md

 ### CLI

-After running `terrafom apply` you should receive output similar to this:
+with the last lines of `docker-compose` you should receive output similar to this:

 ```sh
 keycloak_login = "export BOUNDARY_TOKEN=$(boundary authenticate oidc -auth-method-id=amoidc_aEffgDrBuT -keyring-type=none -format=json | jq -r '.item.attributes.token')"